Auphie/Airflow_project/README.md

 # Airflow_project
 - This project is what I created a small business intelligence system for a start-up.
 I implemented this whole infrastructure and created 100+ interactive Tableau dashboards with my hand.
-Therefore, I believe that this infrastructure is valuable for you to reference in your team or a project of your company.
+Therefore, this data infrastructure is valuable for you if your company or team does not have sufficient resources.
-- Airflow can hide sensitive information, e,g., ID, password, connections, in admin site, so pipeline developers are no longer to need the information and the information security can be protected.
+- You can hide sensitive information, e,g., ID, password, connections, via the Airflow admin site.
+Therefore, pipeline codes do not need this sensitive information, and then the company's information security is protected.

 ## Infrastructure